Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Taylor Clarke takes the mound for the Kansas City Royals on Friday at Angel Stadium of Anaheim against Anthony Rendon and the Los Angeles Angels.
-First pitch is at 9:38 PM ET for the first game of a three-game series.
+Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Angel Stadium of Anaheim against Tyler Anderson, who is projected to start for the Los Angeles Angels.
+First pitch will be at 9:07 PM ET.

-The Angels are -275 moneyline favorites for this matchup with the Royals (+225).
-Los Angeles is favored on the run line (-2.5).
-The total for the game has been set at 8.5 runs.
+The favored Angels have -185 moneyline odds against the underdog Royals, who are listed at +150.
+The game's total is set at 9.5 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.